istio/istio/demos/apps/bookinfo/README.md

    realistic deployment, new versions of a microservice are deployed over time instead of deploying all versions simultaneously.

+   The `istioctl kube-inject` command injects the istio runtime proxy into kubernetes resource files.
+It is documented [here](../../../doc/istioctl.md#kube-inject).

 1. Confirm that all services and pods are correctly defined and running: